 How long does my PARS License run for?

-Normally PARS Trainers Licences are valid for two years.
+Initial PARS Trainers Licences are normally valid for two years.
 However, we are happy to consider other time periods in certain circumstances.

 What happens when my licence expires?

 We hope that you will renew your licence once it runs out!
 However, if you do not renew, you are no longer able to deliver PARS training, use any of the PARS materials or to benefit from being part of the PARS Licensed Trainer Team.

 Can I charge for the PARS training I deliver?

 Of course!
 After you have paid your licence fee, it is up to you to decide what fees you charge for your training.
 The only payment to us is the Course Registration Fee for each course you deliver.